History of FC Basel (1918–1939): Thirty-fifth season

 The club's new chairman was Karl Junker took over the presidency from Carl Burkhardt at the AGM on 8 July 1927.
 However Junker only remained as president until 15 September, then Karl Ibach took over for his third period.
-Karl Bielser was team captain for the third season in a row and again as captain he led the team trainings and was responsible for the line-ups.
+Karl Bielser was team captain for a third consecutive season and again as captain he led the team trainings and was responsible for the line-ups.
 During the season Peter Riesterer took over as team captain and he acted as team coach from then onwards.
 Basel played a total of 27 matches in their 1927–28 season.
 16 of these were in the domestic league, one was in the Swiss Cup and 10 were friendly matches.
 Of these 10 friendlies four were played at home in the Landhof and six were away games.
 Apart from the away game against Mulhouse all other matches were in Switzerland.
 The team won four of the friendly games and lost the other six.
 They scored 20 goals and conceded 26.

 The 1927–28 Swiss Serie A was divided into three regional groups, each group with nine teams.
 Basel were allocated to the Central group.
 Basel played a good season, won ten matches, one was drawn and they suffered five defeats.
 Basel scored 27 goals and conceded 21.
 With 21 points they ended the season in third position, two points behind group winners and local rivals Nordstern.
 Nordstern advanced to the finals.
 Grasshopper Club won the championship, Nordstern were runner-up and Étoile Carouge were third.

 In this season's Swiss Cup Basel were drawn against Young Fellows Zürich in the first round and were eliminated because they lost 0–1.